crzykidd/k8s-configs/README.md

 I am moving things over from docker compose to k8s.
 Starting with a k3s cluster running traefik and cloudflared for ingress and longhorn for storage.

 ## Things I have installed so far.
+Sysdig https://sysdig.com  - used for monitoring and security

 ### scripts directory
 This will be any scripts I use for backup, etc.